Gexkill/sweng2/RASD/src/introduction.md

 * if taxi accepts the ride he do it
 * if user request the taxi he takes it
 * GPS gives the right position
+* taxi drivers answer in less than 5 minutes

 #Glossary
 #Assumptions